2noise/ChatTTS/README.md

 ## Introduction
 > [!Note]
-> This repo contains the basic algorithm infrastructure and some simple examples.
+> This repo contains the algorithm infrastructure and some simple examples.

 > [!Tip]
 > For the extended end-user products, please refer to the index repo [Awesome-ChatTTS](https://github.com/libukai/Awesome-ChatTTS) maintained by the community.